SciML/Catalyst.jl/docs/src/catalyst_functionality/network_analysis.md

 #### Deficiency Zero Theorem
-Knowing the deficiency and weak reversibility of a mass action chemical reaction network ODE model allows us to make inferences about the corresponding steady-state behavior.
+Knowing the deficiency and weak reversibility of a mass action chemical reaction network ODE model allows us to make inferences about the corresponding steady state behavior.
 Before illustrating how this works for one example, we need one last definition.

 Recall that in the matrix-vector representation for the RRE ODEs, the entries,